Family, Health, Relationships, School

 Sunday lifelines

-Two years into their marriage, Qi Qi started getting flashbacks from her childhood.
+Two years into their marriage, Qi Qi began having flashbacks from her childhood.

 “Each time one memory was unlocked, I would be in pain for a long time.